Partnering with clients to provide on-demand contract lawyers, giving in-house legal teams the confidence to be agile.

 We have extensive experience interpreting a wide range of immigration legislation including the Migration Act 1958, the Migration Regulations and associated Australian Government policy.
-Our dedicated team of immigration experts advise on all aspects of immigration law.
+Our dedicated team of legal experts advise on all aspects of immigration and migration law.

 On 30 June 2012, the 11th Standing Committee of the National People's Congress issued a new law, the Exit and Entry Administration Law of the People's Republic of China.
 Effective from 1 July 2013, the law is a response to the drastic increase in personnel entering and exiting the country, and will aim to improve the enforcement of related administrative requirements.